Birdwatching Basics

 • Peterson Field Guide to Bird Sounds of Western North America by Nathan Pieplowe

-Identification Apps for Smart Phones and/or Tablets
+Identification Apps for Smartphones or Tablets

-• Audubon Bird Guide App — a free app from the National Audubon Society.
+• Audubon Bird Guide App, a free app from the National Audubon Society.

 Websites